jjolano/shadow/README.md

 Advantages:

-* Potentially improved performance through use of batch hooking (if supported).
+* Improved performance through use of batch hooking (if supported).
-* Consistent API which handles the actual hooking behind the scenes

 Disadvantages:

-* Library-specific functionality will still require developers to use the specific library functions (WIP reimplementations)
+* Some library-specific functionality is not implemented (yet)
-* Existing tweaks' hooks will need to be rewritten to use HookKit (WIP hook overrider)
+* Existing tweaks' will need to be rewritten or recompiled to use HookKit

 ## Library Support